"It's up to history to judge."

 In 1975, after the Vietnam War, a new regime emerged from the ashes and dominated in the fight against the free world, a force known as the Khmer Rouge.

-The Khmer Rouge otherwise known as the Communist Party of Kampuchea, was the communist movement in Cambodia, which emerged towards the end of the Vietnam War.
-Led by political leader Pol Pot, the Khmer Rouge overthrew Cambodia's republic and military in 1975 and relocated thousands of its citizens to the countryside.
+The Khmer Rouge otherwise known as the Communist Party of Kampuchea, was the communist movement in Cambodia and emerged towards the end of the Vietnam War.
+Led by political leader, Pol Pot, the Khmer Rouge overthrew Cambodia's republic and military in 1975 and relocated thousands of its citizens to the countryside.
 Much like Chairman Mao's Great Leap forward, men, women, and children of Cambodia were forced to abandon their homes and livelihoods and move into labor camps where they would be put to work to form an agrarian society.

 "Better to kill an innocent by mistake than spare an enemy by mistake." - Pol Pot

 (each story is contained with the skulls of the deceased)

 Counting from today, it has been 38 years since the atrocities of the Khmer Rouge but its after-effects are still apparent.
 For example, 70 percent of the present Cambodian population consists of people under of the age of 30 years-old, a figure that makes much more sense when we consider all of those that were eliminated during the Khmer Rouge.

 However, even after years of aggression and violence led by the Khmer Rouge, you can't help to notice how people behave.
 You would think that a country so torn from oppression and violence would be extremely resentful but this is not the case.
 People in Cambodia are happy.
 They are proud of their country's journey as a nation and have extremely positive aspirations for the future.